-APAGS, through its Committee on Ethnic Minority Affairs, curates and links to short training videos on topics that frequently arise for psychology students related to diversity and cultural competency.
+APAGS, through its Committee for the Advancement of Racial and Ethnic Diversity, curates and links to short training videos on topics that frequently arise for psychology students related to diversity and cultural competency.
 These videos offer expert lectures, webinars and multimedia pieces to help learners increase their competencies related to race, ethnicity, culture and other topics.
 To support professional development, APAGS encourages its supporters to freely use and contribute to our video collection.
 Please note that APA is not responsible for the content of any external website associated with these links.

 Videos are arranged alphabetically by title, and include producer/author, format and a brief description.

 With pictures, quotes and sound, see how intersectionality plays a part in ageism and how it can be hard to separate age discrimination from racism, sexism or classism.